pmcgoohan/targeting-zero-mev/content-layer.md

   <tr>
    <td>Ensure that the printer did not truncate the proposed block more than needed to fit it into the final chunk (ie: that they didn’t censor transactions from the end of the chunk)
    </td>
    <td>As above.
-The maximum block size for the network will be known globally so it can be shown that the final MsgShufflerChunk contains fewer transactions than it needs to.
+The maximum block size for the network is known globally so it can be shown that the final MsgShufflerChunk contains fewer transactions than it needs to.
    </td>
   </tr>
   <tr>